Connect with IMF Institute

 Target Audience

-Compilers of national accounts statistics employed by agencies responsible for official national accounts data.
+Compilers of national accounts statistics employed by national statistical agencies, central banks, or other agencies responsible for compiling the data.

 Back to top